 Reality Changers really helped me, step-by-step.
 From the specific documents that you need to apply, to the lines that you’re going to be inputting on the application, to the next steps after you’re done with your FAFSA… things that I wouldn’t have known.
 I know that my parents definitely appreciate it and that’s something that Reality Changers promotes, this idea that we’re in this together.

 It takes a village.
-They hold parent meetings to keep them informed about what we’re up to now.
+Reality Changers held parent meetings to keep them informed about what we’re up to.
 My mom would always want to know “Oh, when’s the next meeting?
 How can I get involved?”
-She understands that even though she didn’t have the resources and privilege of attending higher education, she wanted the best for us.
+Even though she didn’t have the resources and privilege of higher education, she wanted the best for us.

 I appreciate that the three programs that Reality Changers has; the College Town, College Apps Academy and the Alumni network are all interconnected.
 The College Apps Academy really helped me plan ahead.
 I remember our instructor would give us lessons even after we were admitted into college.
 Lessons on doing laundry and living independently were really helpful.
 Instructors would really go beyond and meet with us beyond those hours at a Reality Changers function.